 “It’s not a place you want to be, but if you have to be there, it’s probably one of the best.”

 In January 2015, the Harding family discovered they were pregnant.
 A month later, they learned Brittney was carrying twins.
-Everything was fine until their 16-week ultrasound when medical staff discovered there was no fluid around one baby.
+Everything was fine until the 16-week ultrasound when medical staff discovered there was no fluid around one baby.
 The growth of the baby was restricted, something potentially fatal.

 “Dr. Carson was really straightforward.
 He told us there’s a chance they’ll both make it and a chance only one will make it,” Brittney explains.
 “We were as prepared as you can be.”

 But nothing can truly prepare you for the worst.
 Two days after being admitted to the hospital at 27 weeks, Brittney had an emergency C-section.
-The twins were rushed to the NICU and after just 36 hours, the girl, Avea, sadly passed away.
+The twins were rushed to the NICU and after just 36 hours, the girl, Avea, passed away.
 She weighed only one pound six ounces.